sBavisetti/Classifiers/README.md

 3.Linear Regression classifer

-4.C.J.Lin 's libsvm and learn to use it on the matlab

-4 classifiers to run on AT&T50 file to learn  the model paramters and predict the class labels for test images
+3 classifiers to run on AT&T50 file to learn  the model paramters and predict the class labels for test images

-4 classifiers to run on AT&T200 file to learn  the model paramters and predict the class labels for test images
+3 classifiers to run on AT&T200 file to learn  the model paramters and predict the class labels for test images

 to get the answers for these classifications you just have to change the file name in main program.